-Greg R Laurie, BCom,

-Independent Non-Executive Director Experience and expertise
+Greg R Laurie, BCom, Independent Non-Executive Director

 Greg was appointed to the Board on 7 April 2004.
 He has extensive experience in manufacturing and distribution industries, and was the Finance Director of Crane Group Limited from 1989 until his retirement from that role in 2003.
-Other Current Directorships